How To Paint Desert Night Sky

 5. Now add Quinacridone Magenta and blend in the next layer in the sky.

-That magenta will be very dark at first when you blend it with the dioxazine purple.
+(At this point you may want to rinse the brush off if you have residue black still on it) That magenta will be very dark at first when you blend it with the dioxazine purple.
 Keep adding it and blend out until your magenta gets brighter.
 You should be very close to that mountain line now!
 Try not to paint over those lines you drew in the beginning.

 6. Add White into the edge of the magenta.

 I rinsed my brush to make sure all the added colors were off.
 Add titanium white next!
 Blend white into just the edge of the magenta.
 This part is important because it gives the mountain edge that “glow”.

 7. You can stop here and skip to the cactus shadows if you’d like!